bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 }
 ```

-The `attributes` term comes from the `BaseSchema` context, and thus
+The `attributes` term comes from the `SchemaBase` context, and thus
-defines a nested structure matching the base schema.
+defines a nested structure matching the schema base.
 The `attributeName` term
 comes from the `IndexOverlay` context and defines the name for the key.

 The same index overlay can be defined as follows: